Skip to content

 Recommended by: Diana, Travels in Poland

-Slovakia has amazing countryside with a lot of space to explore.
-One of the cheapest countries in Eastern Europe to visit, Slovakia has a lot to offer.
-Not only in major cities such as Bratislava, but especially in smaller towns.
-Tourists will find that their euros get them quite a bit more than many other places.
+With its amazing countryside and historic cities, Slovakia has a lot to offer.
+Not only in the major cities like Bratislava but also in the smaller towns.
+Tourists will find that their Euros get them much more than in many other places.

 RECOMMENDED TOUR: Bratislava Grand City Walking Tour